ljacobsson/cfn-resource-actions/README.md

 # cfn-resource-actions

-_This is work in progress and not yet released to the marketplace _

 ## Features

 VS Code extension that lets you perform actions against deployed AWS resources directly from the CloudFormation/SAM template.